-The syllable san means to win, gain, acquire, obtain as a gift, enjoy, give, to be successful, fulfilled, or to gain for another.
+The syllable san means to win, gain, acquire, obtain as a gift, enjoy, give, to be successful or fulfilled, or to gain for another.

 Namas is as close as I can come to the next word, and it means to bow, obedience, a reverential salutation, adoration, thunderbolt, and to gift.

-The syllable nam means to bow, to submit one’s self, to turn away, keep aside, turn towards, aim at, give away, keep silent, or keep quiet.
+The syllable nam means to bow, to submit oneself, to turn away, keep aside, turn towards, aim at, to give away, keep silent, or keep quiet.

 The syllable tas means to fade away, perish, cast upward or downward, carry, propel, or throw.

-The syllable asta means to be thrown, cast, left off, given up, a missile, or an arrow.
+The syllable asta means to be thrown, to cast, to be left off, given up, or is a missile or an arrow.